-Last updated on October 30, 2019
+Last updated on September 20, 2021

-- Hypoglycemia is when blood sugar is too low (<80 mg/dl), generally as a result of taking too much insulin or not eating enough carbohydrates.
-People can experience a number of symptoms, such as dizziness, weakness and sweating and must eat food containing carbohydrates immediately.
+- Hypoglycemia is when blood sugar is too low (<80 mg/dl), generally due to taking too much insulin or not eating enough carbohydrates.
+People can experience several symptoms, such as dizziness, weakness, and sweating and must eat food containing carbohydrates immediately.

-An important aspect of diabetes care is properly disposing of all sharps.
+An essential aspect of diabetes care is properly disposing of all sharps.
 Between the syringes and lancets, diabetics are left with many used needles.
 Needles should be disposed of safely in a sharps container, which can be purchased at drugstores and pharmacies.
-Sharps Compliance offers containers with a mailback option that allow you to mail back the filled container to be treated.
+Sharps Compliance offers containers with a mailback option that allows you to mail back the filled container to be treated.
 You may also check with your city to see if they have any collection sites where you can drop off your sharps containers.
 Several states have passed legislation making it illegal to throw sharps into household trash, so be sure to determine the safest method of disposal that meets all state requirements.